 - Once doubles are rolled, the roller yells “DOUBLES!”
 The dice are then passed left and the previous roller now gets the Saran Wrap ball and starts unrolling it as the new person tries to roll doubles.

 - A person must have the prize completely unrolled and on the table in front of them to claim it.
-If it is “almost” unrolled before DOUBLES! is called, they have to pass it on to the next player.
+If it is “almost” unrolled before DOUBLES! is called, they still have to pass it on to the next player without claiming the prize.

 - Play continues quickly (without stopping) in a clockwise position until the very last prize in the middle has been unrolled and claimed.